isc-projects/kea/doc/guide/install.rst

    later) are needed to connect to a Sysrepo database.
 (This is specified using the --with-sysrepo switch when running "configure".)

--  googletest (version 1.8 or later), when using the --with-gtest configuration option to build the unit tests.
+-  googletest (version 1.8 or later) is required when using the --with-gtest configuration option to build the unit tests.

 -  The documentation generation tools elinks, docbook-xsl, libxslt, and